This menu is active only in the state of Analysis. In form finding or patterning, it makes no sense to talk about foundations.

 - Compression soil bearing capacity (t/m²) This value is mainly used for vertical or inclined compression loads.
 Normally it’s a calculated value, which means that it has incorporated the safety factors, but we can decide it with the box that we’ll discuss later.

 Then we need to know if a permanent pavement exists and if there is in it an internal concrete slab.
-This permanent pavement will be taken into account when analysing foundations.
+This permanent pavement will be taken into account when analyzing foundations.
 If this pavement exists we must enter:

 - Total weight of the pavement (concrete slab included if it exists)